The History of Hemp From Ancient Times to the Present

 Hemp has been used as a construction and building material since ancient India.
 Lime was combined with hemp plant stalks to create a composite material that was used to build walls, roofs, and even entire buildings.
 This process, often referred to as “hempcrete” or “hemp-lime construction,” gave the buildings strength, insulation, and sustainability.

-Some of these hemp practices still are in use which is why hemp industry is experiencing a renaissance.
+Some of these hemp practices are still in use which is why the hemp industry is experiencing a renaissance.
 The renewed interest of people in hemp is emerging as it is a sustainable resource fulfilling the needs of many industries.
 Its potential in various industries is rediscovering gradually.

 Hemp in the Medieval and Renaissance Periods